cgraywang/TextHIN/README.md

-# Text-based Heterogeneous Information Network Mining
+# A text-to-network representation and semantic parsing toolkit

-## How to Use Unsupervised Semantic Parsing:
+## How to use:
         $ git clone https://github.com/cgraywang/TextHIN.git
         $ ruby pull-dependencies.rb
         $ ant compile